kyma-project/website/content/blog-posts/2019-07-30-kyma-collaboration-with-ory/index.md

 ---

 Working with others is always a great opportunity to learn and grow, so we simply couldn't say "no" to working with the team at [Ory](https://www.ory.sh/) when such opportunity arose.
 Making Kyma even more secure, gaining new experience, working with awesome people, and contributing to another project at the same time?
-Read on to find out how we're joing forces with Ory to bring an OAuth server to Kyma and contribute a completely new component to the lair of Hydra and its Oathkeeper.
+Read on to find out how we're joining forces with Ory to bring an OAuth server to Kyma and contribute a completely new component to the lair of Hydra and its Oathkeeper.

 <!-- overview -->